Updated July 28, 2023

-- When using the command line, one specifies the settings, data sources, mappings, and actions in files.
+- When using the command line, one specifies the files’ settings, data sources, mappings, and actions.

 - One can configure a Data Loader for automated processing using this.

 Working with your Salesforce org is easier with the Salesforce CLI, a command-line interface.
 You can use CLI to develop and manage orgs, synchronize sources to and from orgs, design and install packages, and more.
-Because Salesforce CLI is simple to use and doesn’t require extensive training before use, it is beneficial.
+It is beneficial because Salesforce CLI is simple to use and doesn’t require extensive training before use.
 Commands for the Salesforce CLI are typically related to SFDX.

 Frequently Asked Questions(FAQs)

 Q1.
 What does CLI stand for?